nuprl/gradual-typing-performance/paper/jfp-2016/video/README.md

 In a gradually typed language, a developer is free to make some components statically typed and other components dynamically typed.
 Static and dynamic components may depend on one another;
-in this case we call the edge a type boundary.
+in this case we call the edge between them a type boundary.

 A type boundary is a channel of communication.
 For example, a typed component may ask for an Integer value, and an untyped component may respond with the untyped value 42.

-If we want to maintain a relation between types and values, then we need to check for possible mis-communications.
+In this case the type and value match, but in general if we want to maintain a relation between types and values, then we need to check for possible mis-communications.
-For example, a typed component may ask for an Integer and receive the untyped symbol N A N.
+For example, a typed component may ask for an Integer and receive the untyped symbol N A N. To catch this miscommunication we need a runtime check.

 These safety checks come at a run time cost.
 The size of the cost depends on the interaction.